Sun Country Airlines | Las Vegas

 Age of Chivalry Renaissance Festival

-[October] Hear ye, hear ye, all knights, maidens, royalty and knaves are welcome to sample the wares, cuisine, jousts and entertainment of this mythical medieval kingdom.
+[October 2015] Hear ye, hear ye!
+All knights, maidens, royals and knaves are welcome to sample the wares, cuisine, jousts and entertainment of this mythical medieval kingdom.
 Step back in time and join the merry inhabitants, minstrels, pirates and peasants as they stage historical reenactments, parades, tourneys and performances.

-[November-January] This drive-through spectacle kicks off the holiday season with more than 400 animated and twinkling displays of LED lights.
-Proceeds benefit local charities.
-Pop a holiday CD into the player, gather the family and enjoy more than eight million colorful lights for a delightful dose of holiday cheer.
+[November 2014-January 2015] This 2.5-mile drive-through spectacle kicks off the holiday season with more than 450 animated and twinkling displays of LED lights.
+Proceeds benefit local Las Vegas charities.
+Pop a holiday CD into the player, gather the family and enjoy millions of colorful LED lights for a delightful dose of holiday cheer.

 New Year’s Eve Fremont Street Experience